National Gambling Treatment Service Campaign

 - Burst 3: 10th December 2020 - 31st January 2021 – across digital, radio and print media.
 The targeting for the third burst is based on the Treatment Needs and Gap Analysis research and interactive map of gambling prevalence PGSI 1-7 and PGSI 8+ at local authority level across Britain.
 The maps identified London and East/West Midlands as areas of high risk which should be focused on.

-The latest burst of activity is being monitored with a Tracking Study conducted by Ipsos MORI which will go into field in February 2021.
+All bursts of activity have been monitored with a Tracking Study conducted by Ipsos MORI.

 Campaign for: End Users